Skip to main content

 The classic "Penney's" logo displays, with its "P" in blue.
 That sign survived intact until the Nineties!
 Even Sears had updated their red classic-script sign by then.
 On the lower level in this area was the food court, which was removed at some point.
 I'd love to find a photo of that, since it's just a blurry memory.
 It wouldn't surprise me if there is a postcard floating around with it (I'll keep my eyes peeled).

+Things you often forget, but cause an immediate memory jog: mall art.
 This first-series postcard was postmarked 1974.
 It was taken from the Penney's Court.
 If only we could see the cinema, ice rink, and Anna Miller's Pies on the lower level.

-Let's face it, the earlier photo needed flash.
+Let's face it, the photo needed flash.
 In the second series of cards, now we can see the art.
 Having discounted the notion that artwork in a mall is wasted on the young, I am converted.

 The Sears Court?